 Event theme (Event Planning team) → Design concepts (Linda) → Choose design (Event Planning team) → Create invitation (Linda) → Send invitations (Tara)

 It’s worth the time to map out each dependency and the sequence (or order) of each task.
 You’ll quickly start to see your project puzzle coming together.
 Deciding who will do what is critical as well.
 Who will be working on finalizing the event theme?
 Who will design the invitations?
+Don’t wait until it is time for a task to start before assigning it to someone—get everything ironed out early to avoid conflicts or hiccups.

 The good news is the invitation process and catering selections can be happening at the same time (which will be shown on our project timeline).

 Are you beginning to visualize what your project timeline could look like?
 While it’s not practical to keep that image (and all those tasks and due dates) in your head, it is realistic to get them down on paper (or on screen).
-Your first instinct might be to open up an Excel spreadsheet or powerpoint— but wait.
+Your first instinct might be to open up an Excel spreadsheet or powerpoint—but wait.
 Since neither were designed to plan or manage projects, you’ll run into some challenges you could avoid by choosing a better tool.

 Instead, opt for a project management tool that’s designed to build and manage project timelines—like Asana.
 Not only will it save you time drawing your timeline (since you won’t have to attempt to hack merge cells and add formulas to turn a spreadsheet into a project timeline), it will allow you to continue managing your timeline after the project kickoff.
 Dedicated project management tools allow you to easily adapt your timeline as you work, and update your stakeholders on changes and progress.